cloudqubes/cloudqubes.github.io/_posts/2020-02-25-working-with-openstack-api.md

 ---
 layout: post
 title:  "Working with OpenStack API"
-date:   2020-02-26 19:00:00 +0530
+date:   2020-02-25 04:00:00 +0530
 categories: [hands-on, openstack]
 tags: [linux, openstack, API, curl]
 ---

 **OpenStack API could be a bit daunting at the beginning.
 So, let's deal with that.**

-All OpenStack services expose their capabilities via RESTful APIs.
-The OpenStack CLI and Horizon GUI are also client applications that rely on these OpenStack APIs.
+All OpenStack services expose their capabilities via RESTful APIs, that can be consumed by client applications.
+In fact, the OpenStack CLI and Horizon GUI are also client applications that rely on these APIs.

-Integration with OpenStack API is an important part of onboarding a VNF, which is accompanied by a S-VNFM, so that awareness of this API could ensure a smooth onboarding process.
+Integration with OpenStack API is an important part of onboarding a VNF, which is accompanied by an S-VNFM, so that awareness of this API could ensure a smooth onboarding process.

 So, let's explore the OpenStack API, using [curl] which is a useful tool for interacting with HTTP APIs.
 While `curl` has a multitude of options, we will be using only two of them during this exercise; the `-i` option to print the response headers to the output, and `-X` to specify the HTTP command such as `GET` or `POST`.